javgat/mineHex/README.md

 mineHexTerminal.py is the terminal based game

-The mineHex directory contains mineHex.pyw, which is the game, and it needs all the other files in that directory.
+mineHex.pyw is the game, and it needs all the other files (excluding mineHexTerminal.py and README.md)